 Chemours has responded to letters and inquiries from governmental law enforcement entities regarding PFAS, including in January 2020, a letter informing it that the U.S. Department of Justice, Consumer Protection Branch, and the United States Attorney's Office for the Eastern District of Pennsylvania are considering whether to open a criminal investigation under the Federal Food, Drug, and Cosmetic Act and asking that it retain its documents regarding PFAS and food contact applications.
 In July 2020, Chemours received a grand jury subpoena for documents.
+In October 2022, the Company along with other entities received a Notice of Intent to Commence Litigation from the State of California pursuant to its investigation relating to PFAS manufacturing, marketing, sale and disposal.
 The Company is presently unable to predict the duration, scope, or result of any potential governmental, criminal, or civil proceeding that may result, the imposition of fines and penalties, and/or other remedies.
 The Company is also unable to develop a reasonable estimate of a possible loss or range of losses, if any.